Psychology

 Professor of History

 Dr. Morris is a Georgia native and a graduate of the Ph.D. program at Auburn University.
 His areas of specialty are Early America and Native American culture.
 His research focuses on Native American women and Scots-Irish fur traders in the colonial backcountry.
-He is the author of two books, one on the Southeastern Indian fur trade and one on Scots-Irish fur traders.
+He is the author of three books, one on the Southeastern Indian fur trade, another on Scots-Irish fur traders, and the third on George Galphin and the transformation of the Georgia-South Carolina backcountry.
 He is currently working on a manuscript about a Cherokee Rebellion during the American Revolution.
 He is a long time member of the Georgia Association of Historians and South Carolina Historical Association.

 Courses Regularly Taught: